How to Make a Ghost Out of Packing Tape

 Next, we’re going to wrap a layer of packing tape around our plastic-covered doll.
 This layer adds structure and gleam to our little ghost figure.

 Think about how the skirt might fold as you shape the tape.
-Build the skirt out and back as if it’s flowing in the breeze.
-Same with the hair.
+Build the skirt out and back as if flowing in the breeze.
+The same goes for the hair.

 Continue to add extra plastic wrap under the skirt as you expand out.
 The reasons for this are to:

-1. prevent the tape from sticking to anything it shouldn’t and,
+- prevent the tape from sticking to anything it shouldn’t and;

 Continue building your figure with the tape until you’re happy with the overall form.